April 13, 2018 - April 15, 2018

 The Hilton Wilmington Riverside is the closest property to the Street Fair and serves as the Azalea Festival headquarters during the Festival.
 The rooms fill up quickly, so be sure to reserve yours as soon as possible!

 We will send out vendor packets prior to the Azalea Festival that include everything you need to know about the Street Fair.
 Each vendor will receive a map depicting parking, restrooms, and etc. Your booth location will be included in this packet.
-Please note, even if you are accepted in January, we won’t be mailing out packets until March.
+Please note, we won’t be mailing out packets until March.
 This is to ensure that we give you the most accurate information possible.
-All vendors will be responsible for checking in at the Street Fair Command Center located on Water St. in the Coast Guard parking lot across from the Music & Multicultural Stage.
+All vendors will be responsible for checking in on Friday.
 You can come check-in at any time on Friday between 7AM-5PM.

 We do not give refunds for cancellations.
 However, under severe circumstances, an approval may be granted for a refund if we are notified in advance.